GamerX27/X27-Linuxtools/README.md

 - **FlatpaksX27.sh**: Automates the installation and management of Flatpak packages.
 - **X27Debian.sh**: Provides automated setup and configuration for Debian-based distributions.
 - **deb-desktop-testing.sh**: A script tailored for testing Debian-based desktop environments.
-- **x27debNix.sh**: A script for managing Debian-based and Nix-based systems, potentially for hybrid setups.
+- **x27debNix.sh**: Manages Debian-based and Nix-based systems, ideal for hybrid setups.
-- **Docker-Install.sh** a docker helper script for installing docker from the official site with their instructions with the help of their script and also a optinaol portainer install
+- **Docker-Install.sh**: A Docker helper script for installing Docker from the official site using their instructions, with an optional Portainer installation.

-## How to Run X27 Linuxtools
+## How to Run X27 Linux Tools

-To execute the main `X27-Linuxtools.sh` script directly, use this command:
+To execute the main `X27-Linuxtools.sh` script directly, use the following command:

 ```bash
 timeout 60 bash -c "$(wget -qO- https://raw.githubusercontent.com/GamerX27/X27-Linuxtools/main/X27-Linuxtools.sh)"